IGVF-DACC/checkfiles/README.md

 Additional checks for BAM file:

-- Is the file a valid BAM file by SamtoolsError
+- Is the file a valid BAM file by pysam
 - Is the file sorted
 - The number of reads
 - Generate index file for this BAM file

+Additional checks for BED, BEDPE, BIGBED, BIGINTERACT and BIGWIG files:

+- Is the file a valid file by validateFiles

+Additional checks for FASTA file:

+- Is the file a valid FASTA file by py_fasta_validator

 Additional checks for FASTQ file: